AkhterRasool/EPAM/Learning/Java Class Loading.md

 The three types of class loaders are explained briefly as follows:

 ## 3.1 BootStrap Loader: ##
 This loader loads all jar files / classes from bootstrap path.
 The bootstrap path is **jdk/jre/lib/**.
 Prioirty is always given to this loader.
-It is not implemented in Java language but in native language (C/C++).
+It is implemented in ~~Java~~ native language (C/C++).

 ## 3.2 Extension Loader: ##
 This is sub-class of BootStrap Loader.
 It loads classes from **jdk/jre/lib/ext/** path.
 The full class name is **sun.misc.Launcher$ExtClassLoader.class**.
 It This is given second most priority of all loaders.
+It is implemented in Java.

 ## 3.3 Application Loader: ##
 It is sub-class of Extension Loader.This is given the least priority of all loaders.
 It loades classes from working directory.
 The full class name is **sun.misc.Launcher$AppClassLoader.class**.
+It is implemented in Java.

 # 4. Java Class Loading Mechanism #

 As mentioned earlier, JVM converts byte code present in **.class** file into machine executable code.
 It uses **Delegate Hierarchy** algorithm to do so.
 When a **.class** file is received as input, JVM checks if the class is loaded or not.

 If yes, it uses the loaded one otherwise it performs Loading **(Section 2.1.1)**.
 In this process, all three class loaders **(Section 3.)** receive delegate request from JVM.
 First, the class is checked in BootStrap Loader, if it doesn't exists it delegates the request to Extension Loader.
 If it doesn;t exists in Extension Loader, it requests Application Loader to load class.

 If no class is found by any of these loaders, a **ClassNotFoundException** is thrown.
 Otherwise the class is loaded followed by Linking **(Section 2.1.2)** and Initialization **(Section 2.1.3)**.

 All necessary data are stored in memory areas of JVM which are explained in **Section 2.2**.

-Once the class is loaded, the execution engine, which is the central part of JVM, prepares itself to generate optimized machine code (done after generating intermediate code) and generates machine executable code.
+Once the class is loaded, the execution engine, which is the central part of JVM, prepares itself to generate optimized machine code (done after generating intermediate code).

 During this process, Java Native Interface might provide native libraries to Execution engine for fulfilling needs especially in performace-critical sections.
+The generated machine code can then be executed.

+This is how classes are loaded in Java.

 ## Reference ##
 [Durgasoft Solutions-JVM Architecture](https://www.youtube.com/watch?v=cjC7_ir8Bno&list=PLd3UqWTnYXOkPLxxK5AV_PsJZh2AC5shI)

-### Prepared By ###
+## Prepared By ##
 Akhter Rasool < akhterrasool48@gmail.com >